No running water? No problem, Louisiana mom goes viral with ‘snow baths’

-SHREVEPORT, La.
-(BRPROUD) – So what do you do when you have no running water and a bunch of kids that need a bath?
+SHREVEPORT, Lousiana (KTAL) – So what do you do when you have no running water in an unprecedented winter storm and a bunch of kids that need a bath?

 That endeavor is called a ‘snow bath.’